UofT-EcoSystem/DietCode/RFC.md

 1. Have `ShapeVar` in the TE/TensorIR computes.
 1. Specify the weight of each shape value.

-Note that the proposed interface is optional, so it won't break any existing code.
+Note that the proposed interface is optional, so it will not break any existing code.

-# Reference-level explanation
+# Reference-Level Explanation
 [reference-level-explanation]: #reference-level-explanation

 Here is an overview of the DietCode framework design.

 <img src="./docs/figures/DietCode.jpg" width="61.8%" />

--
+- We construct **a shape-generic search space that consists of micro-kernels**, an incomplete program that carries out a tile of the complete computation, to efficiently support dynamic-shape workloads.

+  We use the hardware constraints (e.g., the maximum number of threads, the amount of shared and local memory) rather than the shape information to determine the micro-kernel candidates.
+Those candidates serve as the building blocks and are executed repeatedly to carry out a workload instance (defined as an static-shape instance of the dynamic-shape workload).
 -
 -